Erika Sawajiri: Personal life

 Sawajiri dated Tsuyoshi Takashiro as early as October 2007.
 She returned to Japan on March 29, 2008 after nearly three months in London with Takashiro.
 While in London, she attended a language school and has become fluent enough in English to handle ordinary conversation.
 On January 20, 2009, Sawajiri married Takashiro at Meiji Shrine in Yoyogi and had registered their marriage on January 7.
-On December 28, 2013, at the press conference, they announced they had divorced.
+On December 28, 2013, at a press conference, they announced they had divorced.

 Drug arrest and trial

 On November 16, 2019, Sawajiri was arrested on suspicion of possessing MDMA at her home.
 She reportedly admitted to using drugs for the past 10 years, including marijuana, LSD and cocaine.
 During her criminal trial on January 31, 2020, Sawajiri pled guilty to the charges and admitted she had been using drugs since she was 19 years old.
 On February 6, 2020, the Tokyo District Court sentenced her to 18 months in prison, suspended for three years.